 Things changed rapidly when Jobs returned, however.

-First came the iMac G3, a computer explicitly advertised as a machine for getting families and individuals onto the internet for the first time.
+First came the iMac G3, a computer explicitly advertised as a tool for getting families and individuals onto the internet for the first time.
 Apple followed that with the similarly styled iBook, a colorful clamshell laptop that helped usher in the Wi-Fi revolution with its cable-free AirPort networking card.

 But Apple still lagged when it came to using the internet as anything other than a news page.
 Jobs wanted to rectify that.
 While running NeXT, he oversaw the development of a web application technology called WebObjects.
 When Apple acquired NeXT, Cupertino used this technology to build an online store to sell Macs.